fubar2/toolfactory-galaxy-server/README.md

 ```

 The server exposes a single function that runs planemo test and lint on the tool passed as the parameter.
 It uses a dangerous generic command line
-runner but this is not exposed to RPC calls.
+runner but this dangerous generic function is not exposed to RPC callers directly.

-Assuming `xmlin` is the path of a valid Galaxy tool XML file, planemo is run in the remote container and the outputs from the lint and test proceedures are written to
+Planemo is run in the remote container and the outputs from the lint and test proceedures are written to
 export directories and the tool output collection, so they appear in the history in the usual way.

-The threadcount given as nbThreads below of 1 allows only a single thread to run at any one time.
+The threadcount given as nbThreads below is 1.
+This may seem strange but it deliberately allows only a single thread to run at any one time.
 This is necessary because if two or more Planemo test tasks are installing dependencies, the Planemo Conda data is quickly corrupted since Conda and Planemo
 have not been designed to run safely in parallel and do not perform any resource locking.

 Other applications may be able to gain better throughput where rpyc can invoke multiple parallel threads.
+A separate service with higher threadcount could
+easily be added.

 ``` python